What stories and breakthroughs shaped the year in science and genetics?

 Joe Arron, Chief Scientific Officer

 “Any way you slice it, the biggest story of the year — genetic or otherwise — is the coronavirus pandemic.
-The global scale of COVID-19’s effects on health, politics, economics, and culture is staggering, but observing biology play out in real time has been equally staggering.
+The global scale of COVID-19’s effects on health, politics, economics, and culture is staggering, but observing biology plays out in real-time has been equally staggering.

 I have been struck by the dramatic rise in scientific literacy across our society.
-This is in part because scientists, journalists, and politicians have worked to understand and explain rapidly changing new developments in viral variants, vaccines, antiviral therapies, epidemiology, and public health guidelines.
-These explanations are often made using technical molecular terms that have increasingly become part of our everyday language.
+This is partly because scientists, journalists, and politicians have worked to understand and explain rapidly changing developments in viral variants, vaccines, antiviral therapies, epidemiology, and public health guidelines.
+These explanations often use technical molecular terms that have become part of our everyday language.

 While we all hope that this pandemic will soon recede into memory, I also hope that our society will remain engaged in seeking a deeper understanding of science, medicine, and the power of genetic technology to benefit human health.”